safadtm/28DaysOfFlutter/README.md

 ## Day 6:[Picture Carousel](https://github.com/safadtm/28DaysOfFlutter/tree/master/day06_picture_carousel)
 This is a Flutter application that creates a picture carousel using the carousel_slider package.
 ## Day 7:[Tic Tac Toe](https://github.com/safadtm/28DaysOfFlutter/tree/master/day07_tic_tac_toe)
+Tic Tac Toe is a two-player  game played on a 3x3 grid.
+The players take turns marking their chosen symbol (traditionally X or O) in an empty square of the grid, with the aim of getting three of their symbols in a row, column, or diagonal.
+The game ends either when a player achieves a winning pattern or when all squares are filled, resulting in a draw.
+Tic Tac Toe is a simple game that is often used as an educational tool for teaching basic concepts of game theory and artificial intelligence.

 ## Acknowledgments
 I would like to express my sincere thanks and appreciation to [Kilo Loco](https://www.youtube.com/channel/UCv75sKQFFIenWHrprnrR9aA) for providing me with helpful resources and tutorials that have been instrumental in my learning and development of Flutter.